Floor Prep Awareness in the Commercial Industry

-Subfloor preparation has always been a major topic for discussion in the flooring industry.
+Subfloor preparation for VCT Flooring Installation has always been a major topic for discussion in the flooring industry.
 Whether one is installing a commercial or residential floor.
 The two main concerns are always cost and time restraints.
-And although some clients do choose to opt for “proper floor preparation” this comes at a cost of creating a faulty finished floor product.
+And although some clients choose to opt for “proper floor preparation,” this comes at the cost of creating a faulty finished floor product.

-Although we are seeing that in the commercial sector a growing trend with more clients becoming more aware of just how critical it is to take the essential steps for the proper floor preparation.
-Commercial clients are viewing floor preparation more and more as a necessity instead of an add on option due to the benefit of prolonging the life of the newly finished floor.
+Although we see that in the commercial sector, a growing trend with more clients becoming more aware of just how critical it is to take the essential steps for the proper floor preparation.
+Commercial clients view floor preparation as a necessity instead of an add on option due to the benefit of prolonging the life of the newly finished floor.

-A recent installation that was completed for a client in numerous middle schools and elementary schools consisted of installing, brand new Armstrong VCT over the existing VCT.
-The project consisted of an extremely large quantity of square footage that had to be installed on a very tight timeline.
+A recent VCT Flooring Installation for a client in numerous middle schools and elementary schools consisted of installing a brand new Armstrong VCT over the existing VCT.
+The project consisted of a substantial quantity of square footage that had to be installed on a very tight timeline.
 Our typical procedure was not a feasible option, which would have consisted of scrubbing and stripping the existing VCT, followed by waiting 5-10 days to make sure all the stripper was completely dry.
-The waiting period is necessary to ensure that there are no traces of the stripper still on the old VCT.
-Moreover, it is crucial that the stripper is completely dry in between the joints, as when any new adhesive is applied it would lose its bond if any traces of the stripper were left behind.
+The waiting period is necessary to ensure no traces of the stripper still on the old VCT.
+Moreover, the stripper must be completely dry between the joints, as when any new adhesive is applied, it would lose its bond if any traces of the stripper were left behind.